t5dgpg3vt9z58jv9/MICR_475/hw_6.md

 -   This plot is complicated to understand.
 I think it’s hard to try to plot families of diverse proteins on a single figure.
+-   This plot could be a victim of design vs data variation as described by Tufte.
+-   Wilke would likely introduce different sizes of shapes and/or colors to improve the existing plot
 -   The plot would be improved by narrowing down the scope of the plot.
     -   Can we look at individual nuclear receptors against a family of nuclear receptors?